-At MANSCAPED™, we’re known for helping guys groom their bodies.
-We should probably point out that your face is part of your body, and we make tools for that, too.
-If you have ever wondered about using MANSCAPED products on your face, we have some good news for you.
-Many of our products can be safe for the face, and a couple are even designed for facial use.
+At MANSCAPED®, we’re known for helping guys groom their bodies.
+We should probably point out that your face is part of your body and we make tools for that too.
+If you've ever wondered about using MANSCAPED® products on your face, we have some good news for you.
+Many of our products can be safe for the face and a couple are even designed for facial use.

 Methods of beard trimming

-The simple truth is that you have to manage your facial hair.
+The simple truth is you must manage your facial hair.
 Even as we enter an era where most people telecommute to work, webcams are part of the game.
 If people are going to have to look at your face, it’s your obligation as a man to make it an enjoyable experience.
 That means you have to get rid of your neckbeard.
 There are a lot of ways to get the job done.
-Some are common, and you’ve done them before.
-Others are less common, and it’s probably worth exploring why they aren’t popular.
+Some are common and you’ve done them before.
+Others are less common and it’s worth exploring why they aren’t popular.

 For common face grooming, we have two clear winners.
-Everyone does both of these, and there are reasons to do either.
+Everyone does both, and there are reasons to do either.
 Shaving and trimming are the staples of male grooming, but if we’re going to be thorough, we have to talk about shaving and trimming your beard.
-There’s a secret hidden within these common ideas, though.
+There’s a secret hidden within these common ideas though.
 One of them is highly overrated.

 Shaving is the most common method

-Shaving is probably the very most common way to groom a beard.
+Shaving is the most common way to groom a beard.
 Every man learns to shave his face.
-It’s a right of passage or something.
+It’s a rite of passage or something.
 If we’re laying it all out there, a shave is the best way to have a smooth face, despite how annoying the process can be.
-There’s a reason we’ve all done it, and many of us still do.
+There’s a reason we’ve all done it and many of us still do.

 Just about everyone trims their faces

 Trimming comes in at a close second place.
-Anyone who doesn’t shave their face almost certainly trims it —- unless you star in a reality TV show in the backwoods of Louisiana, of course.
+Anyone who doesn’t shave their face almost certainly trims it—unless you live off the grid in the woods.
 Trimming is fast, easy, and painless.
 Some guys might be better off ditching their razor for a trimmer, but we can talk about that later.

 If you have a strange desire to ditch your trimmers and razors, then there are ways to try to groom your face.
 Each of these methods comes with major drawbacks, so think before you get too crazy.

 Electrolysis is cool.
-It’s relatively painless, and it works.
+It’s relatively painless and it works.
 There are two problems with doing this to your face.
 First, it’s pricey.
-More importantly, it’s permanent.
-If you electrocute the hairs off of your face, you’d better be sure you never want to participate in no shave November again.
+Second, and more importantly, it’s permanent.
+If you electrocute the hairs off your face, you’d better be sure you never want to participate in No-Shave November again.

-Hair removal cream is important to keep away from your eyes & nose
+Hair removal cream is important to keep away from your eyes and nose

-Hair removal cream works well, and for most people, it’s a relatively painless experience.
+Hair removal cream works well and for most people, it’s a relatively painless experience.
 Why is it uncommon on the face?
-Mostly, you don’t want those creams anywhere near your eyes or nose, and trying to get your beard is unnecessarily risky.
+Mostly, you don’t want those creams anywhere near your eyes or nose and trying to use them on your beard is unnecessarily risky.